 DATUM

-A reference turntable engineered as a metrological system.
+The turntable as a metrological system

 Request Early Access

-Vinyl as a measurement system
+Vinyl as measurement

 A vinyl groove contains microscopic modulations that represent the original signal.
 The cartridge reads these modulations as mechanical displacement.